 There are different levels of volunteering that require different ages of volunteers.
 Our youth programs begin at 12 and end at 16, (click here for more information) and our Interpretive and Husbandry Volunteers must be at least 18 (click here for more information).
 Our core volunteer programs begin at age 17.

 How long does the process take to become a volunteer?

 Depending on available positions, orientation sessions and events going on in the Zoo, it may take anywhere from 2-8 weeks for a volunteer to begin.
 Group volunteers, special event volunteers, and short term volunteer activities will be handled accordingly and will not take as long to accommodate depending on openings.

 How many hours do I have to commit to in order to volunteer?

 Two shifts per month or a minimum of 8 hours

 What are the application deadlines?

-To volunteer during the Summer season, your application is due by May 1st
+To meet the Spring/Summer Volunteer Training deadline, your application is due by May 1st

-To volunteer during the Spring season, your application is due by December 1st
+To meet the Fall/Winter Volunteer Training deadline, your application is due by August 1st

 Can volunteering at the Zoo lead to a paid position?